mbeddr/mps-platform-docs/README.md

 # mps-platform-docs

 This website answers some common questions about MPS and shows common gotchas and pitfalls when working with MPS and common MPS platforms.
-It is mainly written in the form of a QA.
+It's mainly written in the form of a QA.
 If you have any suggestions, please write a comment at the bottom of the page or open an issue on GitHub.

 ![build status](https://img.shields.io/github/workflow/status/mbeddr/mps-platform-docs/Build%20documentation)